The Rhythm & Rhyme Video Series

 If you write picture books but aren’t planning to write in verse, many of the same principles apply to writing a good picture book in general, especially if there is a rhythm or cadence to the text, even if it isn’t a traditional rhyme.

-(While the class is geared toward picture books, the principles taught apply to most types of verse.
-So even if you don’t write picture books, you can still learn a lot from the class.
-The critiques, however, are solely for picture book manuscripts.)
+While the videos geared toward picture books, the principles taught apply to most types of verse, so even if you don’t wrote picture books, you can still learn a lot from the videos.